NV18Codes/ride-lease-pro/REAL_TIME_PAYMENT_GUIDE.md

 ## 📋 **Overview**

-This guide explains how to implement and use real-time payment tracking in your RideLease Pro application.
+This guide explains how to implement and use real-time payment tracking in your AMILIE'S BIKE RENTAL application.
 You now have multiple ways to monitor payment status in real-time.

 ## 🔄 **Real-Time Tracking Methods**